Constitution & Bylaws

 The following officers shall serve for one year or until their successors are elected or qualified.
 To fill any unscheduled vacancies, the Board of Directors shall elect a successor who shall take office immediately and serve until the next annual election.

-2. VICE PRESIDENTS: Assist the President in performance of his/her duties, and in the absence of the President, perform those duties.
+- VICE PRESIDENT: Assist the President in performance of his/her duties, and in the absence of the President, perform those duties.
 Primary responsibilities are programs and membership.

 Terms and Vacancies: Directors